Orcapt/orca-pip/CONTRIBUTING.md

-# Contributing to Lexia SDK
+# Contributing to Orca SDK

-Thank you for your interest in contributing to Lexia SDK!
+Thank you for your interest in contributing to Orca SDK!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct